curl/everything-curl/curl-releases.md

-sources code and all files that are normally part of a release and puts it in a package and uploads it to a special place ([https://curl.haxx.se/snapshots/](https://curl.haxx.se/snapshots/)) to allow interested people to get the very latest code.
-To test, to experiment and whatever.
+sources code and all files that are normally part of a release and puts it in a package and uploads it to a special place ([https://curl.haxx.se/snapshots/](https://curl.haxx.se/snapshots/)) to allow interested people to get the very latest code to test, to experiment or whatever.

 The snapshots are only kept for around 20 days until deleted.